-The council did not declare itself exempt from a limited assurance review in 2019/20.
+The council did not declare itself exempt from a limited assurance review in 2020/21, and this test does not apply.

-I am of the opinion that the control assertion of "If the authority certified itself as exempt from a limited assurance review in 2019/20, it met the exemption criteria and correctly declared itself exempt" has been met.
-(If the authority had a limited assurance review of its 2019/20 AGAR tick "not covered")
+I am of the opinion that the control assertion of "If the authority certified itself as exempt from a limited assurance review in 2020/21, it met the exemption criteria and correctly declared itself exempt" is not applicable due to the council not declaring itself exempt from a limited assurance review in 2020/21.

-L: TRANSPARENCY (INTERIM AND FINAL AUDIT)
+L: TRANSPARENCY (INTERIM AUDIT)